-- Scholarship Award: The awards themselves are funded by the Department for International Development (DFID).
+- Award: The awards are funded by the Department for International Development (DFID)

-- Number of Scholarships: 10 scholarships are available.
+- Number of Awards: Ten opportunities are available

 - Nationality: Developing commonwealth countries

-- English Language Requirements: If they’re a non-native English speaking applicant they must provide evidence of their English language ability.
+- Language Requirement: If they’re a non-native English speaking applicant they must provide evidence of their English language ability.